David Knifton KC

 Military Injury Claims

-David has extensive experience in handling high-value military claims.
+David Knifton KC has extensive experience in handling high-value military claims.
 He practises exclusively in the fields of Personal Injury and Clinical Negligence, particularly cases involving brain or spinal cord injuries, amputations and other catastrophic injuries.
 His abilities as an outstanding advocate and tactician are widely recognised.
-He typically achieves settlements on behalf of his clients averaging £20m-£30m per year.
+He will generally only accept new instructions in cases with a value in excess of £1m, and consistently achieves multi-million pound settlements each year.
 He is consistently recommended as a leading barrister in Chambers & Partners and the Legal 500.

 His vast experience, legal expertise, meticulous preparation, excellent client skills and pragmatic approach are highly-valued by many of the country’s leading PI and clinical negligence firms.